Who is Arabella Chi? Meet the Love Island series 5 contestant who played an Amazonian in Wonder Woman

 Meet Arabella Chi…

 Who is Arabella coupled up with on Love Island?
-Give her a chance, the girl’s only just arrived – but watch this space…
+She is coupled up with Danny after a shock re-coupling forced him to choose between her and Yewande.

 Age: 28